Understanding Dataset Distillation via Spectral Filtering: Spectral Filtering of Dataset Distillation

-where the FFC and FLC matrices serve as filter and signal, respectively.
-The matrix $U^{\top}$ is called Fourier transform and is used to convert signals into the spectral domain, and $f(\Lambda)$ is a filter that changes the energy of different frequency components.
-Depending on the property of $f(\cdot)$, filters can be divided into different categories, such as low-pass and high-pass.
-For example, a low-pass filter can be defined as $f(\lambda_i) \geq f(\lambda_{i+1}), \forall i \in [1, d-1]$, as a larger eigenvalue indicates a lower frequency.

 We analyze four representative DD methods in the following and explain their relationship with different filter functions.
 Based on the filter behaviors, they can be divided into LFM-based and HFM-based methods.
-See Table~\ref{tab: category} for a quick overview and Appendix~\ref{app: derivation} for detailed derivation.
+See Table~\ref{tab: category} for a quick overview and Appendix~\ref{app: derivation} for more detailed derivations.